ozturkkl/S3-BucketConvertToMp4/README.md

 - Your machine has to have List Objects permission granted in S3 configuration.
 - Videos are encoded using handbrake.js, this process will require some cpu so it is advised that you put this on a seperate machine.
 - Once run, the code will check for new files every 20 mins and attempt to convert them.
-- The original files are not deleted after the process, there will be two files with the same name but different extension.
-Ex. myVideo.avi myVideo.mp4
+- By default, the original files are not deleted after the process, there will be two files with the same name but different extension.
+Ex. myVideo.avi myVideo.mp4.
+See options for deletion after successful conversion.

 ## Sample Console Output:
 ```